BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

                article_id=command.article_id
            )

-Please pause for a moment and read the test code thoroughly once again.
+Please pause for a moment.
-Does it take much effort to grok it?
+Does it take much effort to grok the test?
 Did you notice how we test the view without touching the rest of the application?
-Have you also noticed that it takes only five lines of code (three, if you put the ``return`` on a single line!) to mock "the rest of the application"?
+Did you also notice that it takes only five lines of code (three, if you put the ``return`` on a single line!) to mock "the rest of the application"?
-There is no need to patch anything.
-Suddenly the responsibilities in an application are decoupled.
-Suddenly, we don't have to set up a database or *any* other part of the application to test how an HTTP endpoint works.
+The responsibilities are clearly decoupled, and there is no need to set up a database or *any* other service to test an HTTP endpoint.

 Application service: a skeleton